-And community-minded festivals such as Kitimat's multicultural Canada Day celebrations, the Bulkley Valley Fall Fair in Smithers and the Edge of the World Music Festival on Haida Gwaii—as well as many other festivals throughout the year—delight visitors and locals alike.
+Community-minded festivals such as Kitimat's multicultural Canada Day celebrations, the Bulkley Valley Fall Fair in Smithers, and the Edge of the World Music Festival on Haida Gwaii—as well as many other festivals throughout the year—delight visitors and locals alike.

 Sense of Community